 H Color Diamonds as an Investment

-Diamonds aren’t necessarily the investment opportunity you might think.
+Diamonds aren’t necessarily the jewelry investment opportunity you might think.
 The best diamonds – those with D, E, and F color, superb clarity, perfect cut, and high carat weight – will almost certainly appreciate in value over time.
 The rest, though, are nowhere near as likely to be worth more in 20 years than they are today.
 Most, in fact, will lose value the second they leave the store.

 The good news is that an H color diamond is likely to get you more of a return rate than a diamond of lesser color.
+Also, if the H color diamond is vintage or antique, you will probably have a much easier time selling it, as it is much rarer.

-Putting an H Color Diamond into a Ring
+Setting an H Color into a Ring

 Once you get to I color diamonds or J color diamonds, there is a definite risk that platinum or white gold settings will expose even the faint color present at that grade.
 With an H color diamond, the risk is greatly reduced, and most will sit quite happily on white metals.
 In a yellow gold setting, the very faint color in an H diamond can be enhanced, but never to the point that the diamond ever looks yellow in any way.
 Instead, it just adds a little warmth to the overall look of the ring.